Clinical Performance Center Mission

 The University of Chicago’s Pritzker School of Medicine utilizes simulated and standardized patients in all aspects of the Clinical Skills course sequence, for teaching and assessing communication and physical exam skills.
 The CPC also provides a safe and protected environment for experiences that combine both patient encounters as well as simulation equipment for teaching and assessment.

-First year of study: The Clinical Skills course in the first year of the curriculum makes use of both actual and trained patients for the introduction of history taking skills, sensitive communication topics, physical exam skills, and patient assessment.
+The Clinical Skills course in the first year of the curriculum makes use of both actual and trained patients for the introduction of history taking skills, sensitive communication topics, physical exam skills, and patient assessment.
 Learning takes place in a variety of settings, including small groups, workshops, one-on-one patient encounters, and faculty developed assessments, in the CPC as well as the Medical Center.

-Fourth year of study: In the fourth year, students have the opportunity to participate in programs designed to facilitate their transition to the internship year, including a simulated hand-off experience and an end of life and pain management session.
+In the fourth year, students have the opportunity to participate in programs designed to facilitate their transition to the internship year, including a simulated hand-off experience and an end of life and pain management session.
 Electives held at the CPC include Advanced Communication and Advanced Physical Diagnosis.

-Faculty development: Faculty development programs include Observed Structured Teaching Exercises, or OSTEs, such as Becoming a Resident Teacher and Residents-as-Teachers, designed to increase teaching doctors’ effectiveness with student and resident education and feedback.
+Faculty development programs include Observed Structured Teaching Exercises, or OSTEs, such as Becoming a Resident Teacher and Residents-as-Teachers, designed to increase teaching doctors’ effectiveness with student and resident education and feedback.